Select a language

 What is a Kubernetes cluster?

 A Kubernetes cluster is a set of node machines for running containerized applications.
 If you’re running Kubernetes, you’re running a cluster.

-At a minimum, a cluster contains a worker node and a master node.
-The master node is responsible for maintaining the desired state of the cluster, such as which applications are running and which container images they use.
-Worker nodes actually run the applications and workloads.
+At a minimum, a cluster contains a control plane and one or more compute machines, or nodes.
+The control plane is responsible for maintaining the desired state of the cluster, such as which applications are running and which container images they use.
+Nodes actually run the applications and workloads.

 The cluster is the heart of Kubernetes’ key advantage: the ability to schedule and run containers across a group of machines, be they physical or virtual, on premises or in the cloud.
 Kubernetes containers aren’t tied to individual machines.
 Rather, they’re abstracted across the cluster.

 How do you work with a Kubernetes cluster?